nicolasrb2001/Client-Server-Application/README.md

 ![](/screenshots/screenshot2.png)

-Lastly, ChatBot is stoped so it disconnects and ChatClient2 is disconnected from the server.
+Lastly, ChatBot is stopped so it disconnects and ChatClient2 is disconnected from the server.
 ChatClient3 requests connection to the ChatBot but is denied and ChatClient and ChatClient3 can still communicate.

 ![](/screenshots/screenshot3.png)